groovy-tutorial/groovy-tutorial/manuscript/03/03_95_ObjectOperators.md

 I> I won't discuss these two operators to any depth at this point.

-The Field operator (`.@`) provides direct access to an object's property (field) rather than using a getter/setter. _Use with a lot of caution or, even better, don't use it at all._
+The Field operator (`.@`) provides direct access to an object's property (field) rather than using a getter/setter. _Use this with a lot of caution or, even better, don't use it at all._

 The Method Reference operator (`.&`) returns a reference to an object method.
 This can be handy when you'd like to use the method as a closure.
 This is a very useful feature so use it at will!